 Darker and Edgier vs. DeconstructionDeconstructions are often Darker and Edgier because they take a typical genre or trope and examine the likely implications of that trope that straight uses tend to ignore in the interests of Escapism.
 Playing with a trope in this way is potentially a potent way to reveal the underlying Fridge Horror of a trope or genre.
 Thus a cartoon version of the medieval princess becomes grittier and less colorful.
 However, the reverse is not true; making something darker and edgier isn't necessarily a deconstruction.

 If the princess is raised in a restrictive environment due to her gender, becomes a pawn in international politics, and learns to keep her head above the water by playing political intrigue using feminine wiles and her position of influence with powerful people, this is a deconstruction.

 If the kingdom is invaded by a brutal neighboring nation, the royal family's murder described in Gornful detail, and the princess repeatedly raped before being sold into sexual slavery, this is Darker and Edgier but not a deconstruction.

-Subversion vs. DeconstructionAgain, these two aren't mutually inclusive.
+Subversion vs. DeconstructionAgain, these two aren't mutually exclusive.
 When a trope is deconstructed, its consequences are subverted by playing them true to life rather than going with the conventional depiction, but not all subversions are deconstructions.

 - Tap on the Head played straight: A character is rendered unconscious with a blow to the head, with no ill effects afterward.